Geoffrey Owens: Career

 In 2020, he starred in the film Impossible Monsters, where he played a police detective.
 "I’m usually cast as dads, lawyers, doctors, teachers, and so to play a detective it was really fun," he said.
-He has now gained a supporting role in Power Book II: Ghost.
+He played a supporting role in Power Book II: Ghost.

 Teaching

 Owens is the founder and artistic director of The Brooklyn Shakespeare Company.
-He has taught acting and Shakespeare at Columbia University, Yale, the Adult School of Montclair and Pace University.
-In addition to developing his own private Shakespeare workshop, he has been a guest teacher at universities, theaters, studios and high schools in the New York metropolitan area.
+He has taught acting and Shakespeare at Columbia University, Yale, Stella Adler Studio of Acting, the Adult School of Montclair and Pace University.
+In addition to developing his own private Shakespeare workshop, he has been a guest teacher at universities, theaters, studios, and middle and high schools in the New York metropolitan area.
 He has also served as a judge for the National Shakespeare Competition semi-finals at Lincoln Center for at least 25 years.

 Personal life

 In 1995, Owens married his wife, Josette.
 Together they have one son.